shashlik226/csgo_gc/README.md

 # csgo_gc

-⚠️ **Warning:** This project is incomplete and not ready for general use.
+> [!WARNING]

-⚠️ **Warning:** Better use with my mod for this fork https://github.com/shashlik226/csgo-for-gc
+> This project is incomplete and not ready for general use.

 ## What is this?
 In Valve games, the Game Coordinator (GC) is a backend service most notably responsible for matchmaking and inventory management (like loadouts and skins).
 This project redirects the GC traffic to a custom, in-process implementation.